 With no money in their HSA, many employees may:

 - Face out-of-pocket risk that their income can’t support

 - Avoid care because they can’t afford the cost

-- Take the money you would have spent on premiums for a traditional health plan and reallocate it as HSA contributions
+- Money that would have gone toward premiums for a traditional health plan can be reallocated as contributions to employees’ HSAs

-For more strategies to dramatically improve HSA adoption during open enrollment, download full Alegeus research reports.
+For more strategies to improve HSA adoption during open enrollment, contact your Alegeus representative.

 1 Source: Alegeus platform data

 2 Source: EBRI HSA Database, published January 26, 2023